 An occupational injury report must be submitted if an employee or student is injured at work or during their studies.
 The same applies for incidents where someone could have been hurt.
+Registration is made in the IA-system.

-Report to the Swedish Work Environment Authority
+Report a serious incident (allvarligt tillbud) to the Swedish Work Environment Authority (Arbetsmiljöverket).

 Reimbursement for sickness